tobybellwood/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

 ### `environments.[name].monitoring_urls`

-{% hint style="danger" %}
+!!!
+Danger "Danger:"
 	This feature will be removed in an upcoming release of Lagoon.
 Please use the newer `monitoring-path` method on your specific route.
-{% endhint %}

-{% hint style="info" %}
+!!!
+Note "Note:"
 	Please note, Lagoon does not provide any direct integration to a monitoring service, this just adds the URLs to the API.
 On amazee.io, we take the `monitoring_urls` and add them to our StatusCake account.
-{% endhint %}

 At the end of a deploy, Lagoon will check this field for any URLs which you have specified to add to the API for the purpose of monitoring.
 The default value for this field is the first route for a project.
 It is useful for adding specific paths of a project to the API, for consumption by a monitoring service.